astorDev/backi/continuous/article/index.md

 }
 ```

-This is the last fix we will need to do, to make our small `ContinuousBackgroundService` fully functional.
+This is the last fix we will need to do to make our small `ContinuousBackgroundService` fully functional.
 However, there's a way to not implement the service yourself.
-We will see it, along with the quick recap of the thing we've implemented in the last secion.
+We will see it, along with the quick recap of the thing we've implemented in the last section.

 ## TLDR;